Getting around Estes Park can be a crazy proposition in the summer, but if you follow these tips, you’ll be navigating the town like a pro.

 Even if you have a car at your disposal, it is a good idea to use the shuttle.
 It’s better for the environment, and you don’t have to worry about parking!
 A double bonus!

 The shuttles run from most of the hotels in town to downtown, and from downtown to Rocky Mountain National Park.
+Note: the connection to RMNP will not run in summer 2021.

 Read more about the Estes Park free shuttle here.